 TRAVELING TO SARDINIA

 The most convenient way is to travel to Olbia Costa Smeralda Airport, located in the north of Sardinia.
 Use Kiwi.com, my favorite flight search tool, to find the cheapest flights.
 If you are planning to do some sailing in Sardinia, then head directly to the harbor Marina di Olbia, where most sailing trips disembark.
 It is just 3 kilometers from the airport.

 I am now sharing with you my favorite places to help you out to plan your Sardinia itinerary.
 Whether you choose sailing or another method of transport, I am sure you will enjoy the beauty that Sardinia has to offer.

 Isola di Spargi is small island just across the bay from Maddalena town (the main city of La Maddalena Archipelago).
-Its beach is said to be the most beautiful of the whole Maddalena Archipelago and can certainly qualify among the best beaches in Sardinia.
+Its beach is said to be the top of La Maddalena beaches and can certainly qualify among the best beaches in Sardinia. the best beaches in La Maddalena.
 The sea is magical here and the water is incredibly clear, making it ideal for snorkeling.
 Your chances of spotting large schools of fish here are high.